Solved! What Does Poison Ivy Look Like?

 +

-Poison ivy leaves will change colors at the start of fall and may look just like regular leaves, so it’s crucial to identify them by shape.
-The poison ivy plant’s leaf shape and size will generally look the same as it did in the summer, just with different colors–fall poison ivy leaves may appear yellow, orange, or even red.
+In the fall, the poison ivy plant’s leaf shape and size will generally look the same as it did in the summer, just with different colors; fall poison ivy leaves may appear yellow, orange, or even red.
 At this time, the buds on the flowers may be entirely white, and any berries at the plant roots will turn from green to white.

 In winter, poison ivy leaves will turn completely red and then wither in size and fall off.
 However, the plant can still grow through its exposed roots, which are usually brown and fuzzy.
-It’s important not to touch these roots, as they can cause a rash.
 The white berries will most likely be more visible at this point after all the leaves are off the roots.
-The roots can grow up buildings and around trees, so proceed with caution when touching or leaning against a tree.

 A poison ivy rash looks like red streaks across the affected area, accompanied by itchy blisters.